 COVID-19 testing at VA

-We offer free COVID-19 self-test kits and diagnostic lab tests for Veterans who are enrolled in VA health care.
-Read this page to learn how to get self-test kits, how to schedule a lab test, and what to do next based on your results.
+We offer COVID-19 diagnostic lab tests for Veterans who are enrolled in VA health care.
+We may also offer self-test kits at some VA health facilities.
+Read this page to learn how to schedule a lab test, get self-test kits, and what to do next based on your results.

 Why early COVID-19 testing is important